Mackrics/currency-cli/README.md

 Think for yourself "What is 10 euros in danish kronor?", then enter "10 eur dkk".

 ```
-./currency-cli 10 EUR DKK 2022-07-21
+./currency-cli 10 eur dkk
 ```

 ## Help

-The source code is documentation, to print it:
+The source code is the documentation, to print it:

 ```
 ./currency-cli -h